loaf-scripts/qb-shops/README.md

-# qb-shops
+# qb-shops for loaf_storerobbery

-Shops For QB-Core
+Shops For QB-Core, modified to use the peds from [loaf_storerobbery](https://forum.cfx.re/t/loaf-store-robbery/5295488)

 # License